Paper-Packed Main Sewer Line on W 26th Ave: Hydro Jet Drain Unclogging + Camera Inspection in Tampa, FL 33603

 Because a main sewer issue can turn into a messy backup quickly, the homeowner made the right call by reaching out for professional plumbing help instead of trying to handle this with just a store-bought drain cleaner.

-Step One: Gaining Access to the Sewer Line
+Step One: Digging a Trench to Reach the Buried Sewer Line

 Before we can clear a stubborn clog in the main line, we need proper access to the pipe.
 Our job description for this project included digging a trench outside to access the sewer line so we could hydro jet the pipe.